 Clinical Research is an important part of the Sleep Medicine Fellowship, and you are expected to participate in at least one research project.
 Elective time may be available for participation in a new or ongoing research project under the supervision of a member of the Sleep Center staff.
 Specific research opportunities include narcolepsy projects, assisted ventilation, innovative CPAP, psychiatric issues, REM sleep behavior disorder and restless legs syndrome.

-To view some of our most recent Research, please visit https://health.usf.edu/medicine/sleep/research
+To view some of our most recent research, please visit the Research in Sleep Disorders page.

 Fellows assigned to either TGH or the JAHVA takes daytime call during weekdays.